user00000001/Tesra/docs/specifications/cli_user_guide.md

 **Add account**

 ```
-./Ontology account add --default
+./Tesranode account add --default
 ```

-You can view the help information by ./Ontology account add --help.
+You can view the help information by ./Tesranode account add --help.

 ### 2.2 View Account

 Command：

 ```
-./Ontology account list
+./Tesranode account list
 ```

 You can view all account information in your current wallet. such as:

 ```
-$ ./Ontology account list
+$ ./Tesranode account list
 Index:1    Address:TA587BCw7HFwuUuzY1wg2HXCN7cHBPaXSe  Label: (default)
 Index:2    Address:TA5gYXCSiUq9ejGCa54M3yoj9kfMv3ir4j  Label:
 ```
 Among them, Index is the index of the account in the wallet and the index starts from 1.
 Address is the address of the account.
 Label is the label of the account, default indicates that the current account is the default account.
-In Ontology CLI, you can find accounts by Index, Address, or a non-empty Label.
+In Tesranode CLI, you can find accounts by Index, Address, or a non-empty Label.

 Use --v to view the details of the account.
-You can view the help information via ./Ontology account list --help.
+You can view the help information via ./Tesranode account list --help.

 ### 2.3 Modify Account

 Using the modify account command to modify the account's label, reset the default account, modify the account's password.
 If the account is the key of the ECDSA encryption algorithm, you can also modify the key's signature scheme.
-You can view the help information via ./Ontology account add --help.
+You can view the help information via ./Tesranode account add --help.

 #### 2.3.1 Modifying Account Parameters